Early Learning Victoria works with families to support their child’s care needs.

 2. Policy statement

-This policy provides guidance to ensure:
+This policy helps to ensure:

 - the dignity and rights of each child are always respected